PaimaStudios/paima-engine-docs/docs/home/300-react-to-events/3-funnel-types/700-parallel-avail-funnel.md

 ### 1) Find key blocks during startup with binary search

-When booting up Paima engine we need to know wwhat's the earliest parallel chain block whose events might be included in the next main chain block we have to sync.
+When booting up Paima engine we need to know what's the earliest parallel chain block whose events might be included in the next main chain block we have to sync.